nossidge/snowball/README.md

 program will abort after a certain number of beginning-less poems are generated, but will output any poems it has found up to that point.

-## Input Files - Raw English Text - Preprocessed Text
+## Input Files - Raw English Text - Corpus

 When the "-r" option is specified, the program loops through a directory and loads each file it finds there.
 It does no error checking, so make sure that the directory contains only text files.

+It then saves all the snowballing phrases to a corpus file, so that it can be read from quickly in future runs.

-A great feature of the preprocessed files is that, in addition to their use as preprocessed input, they can also be used as raw input.
-So if you want to search more text for snowball phrases, you can put the raw files in a directory with your existing preprocessed file and set the program to create phrases from that directory.
-This will output a new preprocessed file which contains all the phrases from the original preprocessed file, together with any new phrases found in the new raw files.
+A great feature of the corpus files is that, in addition to their use as preprocessed input, they can also be used as raw input.
+So if you want to search more text for snowball phrases, you can put the raw files in a directory with your existing corpus file and set the program to create phrases from that directory.
+This will output a new corpus file which contains all the phrases from the original corpus file, together with any new phrases found in the new raw files.

 The input that I am currently using for this is mostly the text files contained in the Project Gutenberg 2010 DVD: